RandomHashTags/swift-consolidate-plugin/README.md

 ## Usage

+The arguments can be declared in any order, and you can mix and match them (embedded + production outputs a file suitable only for production usage on an embedded device).

 ### Arguments

 <details>

 <summary>embedded</summary>

-Whether or not to strip imports, unnecessary whitespace and code annotated to not work for embedded.
+Strips imports, unnecessary whitespace (preserving comments and documentation) and code annotated to not work for embedded.

 </details>